-This is just a small sampling of the fables that are available.
-Choose from these or make your own selections from the listed Web site.
-Rather than have the students do it, download the fables yourself.
+This is just a small sampling of the fables that are available on http://aesopfables.com/.
+Choose from these titles below using the search function on the Aesop's Fables site, or make your own selections from the website.
 Choose eight fables and paste the contents into the blank table included as Attachment Five.
-DO NOT COPY THE LESSON ON TO THE TABLE.All fables can be accessed through http://www.pacificnet.net/~johnr/aesop/
+Duplicate the story cards for the students.

 Use the hearts to identify any good deeds in the story and describe how those good deeds made a difference.
 Record any positive features of the characters in your story on Horton’s features and negative principles on Mayzie’s features.

 All rights reserved.
 Permission is granted to freely use this information for nonprofit (noncommercial), educational purposes only.
 Copyright must be acknowledged on all copies.